Usual Cruelty: The Punishment Bureaucracy

 Although the system individually requires "beyond a reasonable doubt" before someone may be convicted, in aggregate, the system does not require this for its punishments.
 Karakatsanis argues there is no evidence that criminalizing drug use "address[es] any social ill whatsoever".

 Karakatsanis argues that the outcomes the criminal system creates are the result of choices made by politicians, prosecutors, police, and "elites".
 He cites several examples that were or were not prosecuted, including waterboarding, the NSA's wiretapping program, Tim DeChristopher's non-serious bid on a federal land auction, the Killing of Eric Garner, and the prosecution of Ramsey Orta following the killing.

-Karakatsanis cautions against reforms which do not substantially shrink the criminal system's budget and influence.
+Karakatsanis cautions against reform that does not substantially shrink the criminal system's budget and influence.
 He recommends working with "deeper politics" rather than the "silo" of reforming prosecutors or prisons.
 Among others, he approves of programs that build power and employment for formerly incarcerated people, reparations for those harmed by punishment, and reducing the number of operational jails (thus reducing the number of people in prison).